-3.4 From Section 8: Significance:
+3.1 From Section 8: Significance:

-The Cooper Young [sic] Historic District in Memphis, Shelby County, Tennessee is being nominated under criterion C for its significance as an important, cohesive and largely intact collection of late 19th and early 20th century middle-class architectural styles and types, constructed over the period of ca. 1880 to 1940.
+The Cooper Young Historic District in Memphis, Shelby County, Tennessee...[was listed on the National Register of Historic Preservation] for its significance as an important, cohesive and largely intact collection of late 19th and early 20th century middle-class architectural styles and types, constructed over the period of ca. 1880 to 1940.
 The district contains numerous examples of architectural types and styles in pure form and in various combinations that demonstrate both the tendency of builders to mix and match elements from various styles and trade catalogs during the period of the district's development, as well as the experimentation with mixed plans, forms and substyles also prevalent during the period.
 In addition, the district is being nominated for its principal association with the Christie's Cut Stone Company, a masterful architectural stoneworks company associated with the creation of many of Memphis landmarks, as well as architectural elements of many buildings within the Cooper-Young district itself.